christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch07_authorization-authentication.md

 clause is easy to design.
 We simply make one of the top leaves of the script tree a scriptless multisignature between all interested parties.
-We already saw a complex contract between several parties with a simple mutual satisfaction clause in <<diagram_mast3>>.
+We already saw a complex contract between several parties with a simple mutual satisfaction clause in [A MAST with the most-expected script in the best position.](#diagram_mast3).
 We could make that more optimized by switching from scripted multisignature to scriptless multisignature.

-That's reasonably efficient and private.
+That’s reasonably efficient and private.
 If the mutual satisfaction clause is used, we only need to provide a single merkle branch and all we reveal is that a signature was involved (it could be from one person or it could be from thousands of different participants).
 But developers in 2018 realized that we could do better if we also used pay to contract.

-In our previous description of pay to contract in <<pay_to_contract>>, we tweaked a public key to commit to the text of an agreement between Alice and Bob.
+In our previous description of pay to contract in [Pay to Contract (P2C)](#pay-to-contract-(p2c)), we tweaked a public key to commit to the text of an agreement between Alice and Bob.
 We can instead commit to the program code of a contract by committing to the root of a MAST.
 The public key we tweak